FLUID: Training-Free Face De-identification via Latent Identity Substitution: Experiments

-To evaluate pose consistency, we use the pose estimator function from FaceXFormer and compute a deviation-based preservation score that combines pitch, yaw, and roll angular differences into a single metric.
+Often, face image generative models distort the poses to alter the perceived geometry and perform de-identification more easily.
+We additionally evaluate pose consistency using the pose estimator function from FaceXFormer and compute a deviation-based preservation score that combines pitch, yaw, and roll angular differences into a single metric.
 Given pose deviations $\Delta_{\text{pitch}}$, $\Delta_{\text{yaw}}$, and $\Delta_{\text{roll}}$ between original and de-identified images, we first calculate the root mean square (RMS):

 The pose preservation score is then normalized as: